danieljbrooks/draftsim-launch/README.md

 <h1>Draftsim</h1>

-<p> Draftsim is the leading free tool for Magic: the Gathering draft preparation.
+<p> Draftsim is the leading free tool for Magic: the Gathering draft preparation with millions of pageviews annually.
   Users play practice drafts against smart computer opponents.
   The website also features pick suggestions and automatic deckbuilding.
 </p>